 Action: create a task

-The task action creates an Aamu task when a new database row is inserted.
-Choose the project where the task should be created, then configure who should be assigned.
+The task action creates an Aamu task when the automation trigger matches.
+Choose the project where the task should be created, then choose the user who should be assigned.

 You can map database fields into the task: